A Super Food: Oven-baked Potatoes

 Moist carrot cake with lemon cream cheese frosting

-This is a delicious carrot cake that I made for Easter this year; however, it is not just for Easter, it can be made for any occasion!
+This is a delicious carrot cake that I make for Easter; however, it is not just for Easter, it can be made for any occasion!
 It is made with the moist, spiced carrot bread base and is wrapped by the luscious lemony cream cheese frosting.
 It is definitely a crowd-pleaser!

 RECIPE